 Popular Types of Floor Lamps

-The beauty of floor lamps rests in their design and the way they effortlessly bring light to exactly the right spot in your home.
-You want a lamp that not only offers basic illumination but also the kind of illumination you need.
-These four categories cover the most popular and useful types of floor lamps on the market today.
+The beauty of floor lamps rests in their design and the way they effortlessly bring light to exactly the right spot in a home.
+A floor lamp not only offers basic illumination but also offers different kinds of illumination.
+The following four categories cover the most popular and useful types of floor lamps on the market today.

 The traditional floor lamp, also called a club lamp, is composed of a metal base, shaft, and lamp head that’s finished with an empire-style shade (narrower at the top and flared at the bottom).
-Club lamps can be updated to function in contemporary homes, too.
-Look for brushed metal finishes and sleek Art Deco styling.
+There are club lamps designed to blend in with decor in contemporary homes, like with brushed metal finishes and sleek Art Deco styling.

 - Swing-arm lamp variations offer a bit more versatility than basic club lamps.
 They also have a metal shaft and empire shade, but the lamp head is placed on a swiveling arm.
-This allows you to reach out and adjust the position of the light if you’re watching TV or reading on the couch.
+This allows adjusting it by reaching out and positioning the light for socializing, watching TV, or reading on the couch.

-- Tripod-style floor lamp models play with the traditional form of the shaft.
-Instead of a single shaft, tripod lamps are set on three splayed legs.
-You will often find tripod lamps featuring drum- or oval-shaped shades instead of empire shades.
-These sleek shades update the lamp’s profile, giving tripod floor lamps a modern look and vibe.
+- Tripod-style floor lamps are set on three splayed legs instead of a single shaft.
+These often have tripod lamps featuring drum- or oval-shaped shades instead of empire shades.
+A sleek shade updates the lamp’s profile, giving tripod floor lamps a modern look and vibe.

 Torchieres and Beyond

-Torchieres feature long, tall shafts with flared heads at the top.
+Torchieres have long tall shafts with flared heads at the top.
 They direct light upward, so they are ideal for adding ambient lighting to a room as well as brightening dark corners.
 Beyond torchieres, there are a number of lamp styles that play with form and function, offering even greater versatility.